 This morning I was on a Technical Panel sponsored by the Institute of Management Consultants (IMC) here in the Pacific Northwest on “How the Cloud will Change your Business.”
 During the conversation some interesting comments came out during the audience participation.
-I thought these questions and comments by non-technical people,
+I thought these questions and comments by non-technical people, might be interesting to anyone developing modern network architecture.

 Some of the comments from the audience asked what whether applications like SalesForce cloud applications?